dhimantks/tdsproject2/happiness/README.md

 One fateful day, a data analyst named Alex stumbled upon "The Global Happiness Chronicles."
 Intrigued by its potential, Alex donned the mantle of an explorer, ready to embark on a quest through the dense jungle of data.
 Armed with a trusty laptop and a heart full of curiosity, Alex set out to uncover the stories hidden within the rows and columns.

 The first step of the journey involved cleansing the dataset, a necessary rite of passage.
 Alex meticulously examined each column, ensuring that the data was pristine and ready for exploration.
-With a keen eye, Alex noted that while most columns were complete, a few—like "Log GDP per capita" and "Generosity"—contained missing values, hinting at the complexity of human experience that numbers alone could not encapsulate.
+With a keen eye, Alex noted that while most columns were complete, a fewâ€”like "Log GDP per capita" and "Generosity"â€”contained missing values, hinting at the complexity of human experience that numbers alone could not encapsulate.

 With the dataset polished and gleaming, Alex began the analysis, navigating through the various dimensions of happiness.
 The journey was exhilarating, akin to traversing a vast landscape filled with peaks of joy and valleys of despair.
 Alex delved into the "Life Ladder," a metric reflecting how individuals rated their lives on a scale from 0 to 10.
 This column served as a compass, guiding Alex through the terrain of happiness across different nations.